 Schools, church athletic fields, and, of course, private property can sometimes be used if you approach the appropriate people first.

 The best advice we can give is for you to wait and attend one of SoAR’s launches, where you don’t have to worry about permission, or even whether your launch equipment works, since we provide it, along with free recovery wadding!
-For the next few months we’ll have two launches a month, usually one in Alpharetta for smaller model rockets, and one at another location for all model rockets.
-And then we have our GRITS launch in spring and fall for rockets of all types.
+We try to have two launches a month, usually one in Alpharetta for smaller model rockets, and one at another location for all model rockets.
+And then we have our GRITS launch in south Georgia in late winter for rockets of all types.

 And keep checking the web site.
 You never know when we’ll find other locations where we can fly.